efredericks/CloudAppsDev/_posts/2-CloudTechnologies.md

 > Figure 4: VPC network

 Note there are different regions specified as well!
-These can correlate to geographic locations of your customers/clients and provide a better quality of service.
+These can correlate to geographic locations of your customers/clients and can provide a better quality of service.

 #### AutoScaling